 - Transforming and organizing lecture content into your own words boosts performance as these types of generative processes require more active participation than simply passively copying information verbatim.

-- Note-takers that type on a laptop often transcribing lectures word-by-word and this has been proven to be ineffective as a study method.
+- Note-takers who type on a laptop often transcribe lectures word-by-word, and this has been proven to be ineffective as a study method.
 This can also limit knowledge acquisition, memorization, and retention normally achieved during the note-taking process.

 Thus, it appears that for the encoding aspect of taking notes, the upper hand goes to handwriting.

 One major benefit of typing and digital note-taking is that you can easily edit your notes after class.
 Handwritten notes also have some room for corrections, but the more you edit them, the messier and harder to review they usually get.

 By having your notes stored inside a digital file you can edit, copy, resize, and move the sentences around however you deem fit.
 This also makes using after-class note-taking methods such as the charting method, mapping method, and boxing method much easier, because you can simply cut and paste your notes instead of having to rewrite them.

 While a one-on-one repetition of note-taking is not an effective study method, the act of restructuring your notes into a more digestible and reviewable format after class is a powerful technique.
 Not only will you be using semantic processing while changing the notes, but you’ll also be summarizing the information and learning during the process.